alexandradecarvalho/programming-fundamentals/think-python/think-python.md

 > hello, coach alfa fell of alcohol!

-##### Exercise 9.4 - How many words are there that use all the vowels "aeiou"?
+##### Exercise 9.5 - How many words are there that use all the vowels "aeiou"?
 How about "aeiouy"?

 > 598 words use "aeiou" and 42 words use "aeiouy"

-problem recognition -3

-special case -5
+##### Exercise 9.6 - How many abecedarian words are there?

+> There are 596 abecedarian words

+#### 3. Search

+**Problem recognition** means to recognize a problem as an instance of a previously-solved problem, and applying a previously-developed solution.